 What’s inside the Vatican City walls?

 The Vatican City comprises of 3 main components.
 The Vatican Museums, the Sistine Chapel, and St. Peters Basilica.
 The Vatican museums is one of the world’s most prestigious art collections.
 There are over 2000 rooms that display it’s contents.
 To walk the entirety of the museums requires a 7.5 kilometer walk.
 Located in the apostolic palace, the official residency of the Pope, is the Sistine Chapel.
 This fabled location facilitates religious activities, Papal functions, and the Papal conclave.
 The pinnacle of the Vatican City is St Peters Basilica.
 Designed by Michelangelo, the Dome of St. Peters towers above the city of Rome.
 St Peters is still the largest and most important church in the world.

 The Popes bodyguard

-The Swiss guards have been the protectors of the Pope and the Vatican since 1506 when Pope Julius II established the “Defenders of the Churches freedom”.
-The men are carefully selected from the Swiss military, they must be unmarried and between the ages of 19 – 30.
-Interestingly, they make up almost 30 percent of the Vatican city population.
-Today the guards are there to keep the peace and look good – however they don’t see as much action as they used to.
-The worst recorded battle was when the Vatican was attacked by the Holy Roman Empirin 1527 killing 147 of the 189 Swiss Guards including the commander.
+The Swiss guards have protected the Pope and Vatican City since 1506.
+In this year, Pope Julius II established the “Defenders of the Churches freedom”, or the Swiss Guard.
+The men are cherry picked from the Swiss military, they must be single and between the ages of 19 – 30.
+The Swiss guard make up 30 percent of the Vatican City’s population.
+Today the guards are there to keep the peace and look good – but they don’t see much action.
+The worst recorded battle in the history of the Vatican city was in 1527.
+An attack by the Holy Roman Empire killed 147 of the 189 Swiss Guards – including the commander.